Exercise and Arthritis

 • Exercise!
 For patients with osteoarthritis, all 4 types of exercise -- eg., aerobic, strength, aquatic, flexibility -- have been shown to be beneficial.
 Exercise is also beneficial for patients with rheumatoid arthritis, though, vigorous exercise should be minimized in those with severe disease.
 And, in people who do not have either OA or RA, but, suffer from "stiff" or painful joints, regular exercise is also beneficial.
 So, get out there and do something!

-• Aquatic exercise is ideal: Exercising in a pool will take the weight-bearing aspect off of your knees, while still providing resistance for your muscles and joints.
+• Aquatic exercise is ideal: Exercising in a pool will take the weight-bearing aspect off of your knees and hips, while still providing resistance for your muscles and joints.
 If you don't have access to a pool, then walking and isometric exercises are beneficial.

 • Resistance exercise is OK: People with rheumatoid arthritis often have muscle wasting.
 Thus, resistance exercise is important.
 However, heavy resistance exercise should not be done by people with substantial existing joint damage.